There are some milestones that your baby should have reached by now…

 Your child will start to show more interest in playing with other children.
 Just do not expect for their play time to be so much of an interaction as more like parallel play.
 It is unlikely that your preschooler will share his toys or build a puzzle together but he will be paying attention to what his little friend is doing even if they are not focused on the same thing.
 This is a normal part of social development and means that he is building social skills.

 To help his development it is best if you encourage playtime in places that are familiar to him and with a small playgroup.
-It is important for him to feel comfortable around the other children his age, so one or two of known children will be enough for playtime.
+It is important for him to feel comfortable around the other children his age.
+One or two of known children will be enough for playtime.
 If he shies out and does not seem at ease among other children that is fine too.
-There is no two children alike and he may be more reserved and need more time to adjust to social situations .
+No two children are alike and he may be more reserved and need more time to adjust to social situations.

 Having your little preschooler following you around all day and doing tantrums now and then can be stressful.
 This is a good time for you to start imposing some discipline.
 If your preschooler does something bad on purpose, like emptying a glass of water in the floor, you need to let him know that he should not do it.
 The best way to do this is to use time-outs as a teaching tool.
-You should start this by warning your child that what he is doing is wrong and it will have consequences unless he stops, he has to know clearly what he did wrong.
-You also need to have a designated place for his time-out and the purpose of this is to be away from your attention, which is the thing he craves most.
+You should start this by warning your child that what he is doing is wrong.
+Consequences will follow unless he stops, he has to know clearly what he did wrong.
+It is important to have a designated place for his time-out and the purpose of this is to be away from your attention, which is the thing he craves most.

 You can also have a designated time for his punishment, usually for a two year old a minute is enough.
-The time-out should end at the end of it for you too, no need to keep going on about the thing he did wrong, just move on to the next activity.
+The time-out should end at the end of it for you too.
+There should be no need to keep going on about the thing he did wrong, just move on to the next activity.